peteantoniou/office-store-docs/docs/checklist.md

 Your test plans and any testing accounts and instructions need to be included here

 ### ✅ Step 6: Include critical information links with https:// URLs

+***The addresses for a support URL, a privacy policy URL, and an end user license agreement (EULA) URL are required.
+One of the top reasons an app submission fails our validation process is when these links are not included in submission.
+The following image shows the box that asks for the support information.

 The addresses for a support URL, a privacy policy URL, and an end user license agreement (EULA) URL  are required.
 One of the top reasons an app submission fails our validation process is when these links are not included in submission.
 The following image shows the box that asks for the support information.